Simmons mentioned Almost Famous -- which is positively ridiculous. Think about it, the defining movie of this decade is set in the 1970s?

 Runners Up

-The giant ape on top of the Empire State Building is the most enduring film image of the decade.
-King Kong pioneered the use of special effects (including miniatures, rear projection, and the stop-motion animation that would eventually evolve into today’s cgi) and dazzled audiences in the process.
+The giant ape on top of the Empire State Building is one of the most enduring film images in all of early cinema.
+King Kong pioneered the use of special effects (including miniatures, rear projection, and the stop-motion animation) that would eventually evolve into today’s CGI and dazzled audiences in the process.
 The film was also one of the very first to feature a completely original score.

-The thirties were the golden age of the grand Hollywood musical.
-Top Hat was the classiest of these and its songs were the breakthrough film work of legendary composer Irving Berlin.
+The 30's were the golden age of the grand Hollywood musical.
+Top Hat was the classiest of these and introduced the song "Cheek to Cheek" by legendary composer Irving Berlin.

 When you adjust for inflation, remarkably, this 70 year old epic is still the highest grossing movie of all time.